Banging Toolbox

 A pitch gauge has many small teeth, usually featuring a standard side and metric side.

-For standard measuring, it measures the number of threads that can fit in an inch.
+For standard measuring, we measure the number of threads that can fit in an inch.

 Tapping the right way